This champagne cupcakes recipe makes a boozy dessert perfect for New Year’s Eve, graduation parties, birthdays and more!

 Cupcakes

-- Preheat oven to 350° F. Line a cupcake pan with baking cups.
+- Preheat oven to 350ยฐ F. Line a cupcake pan with baking cups.

 - In a medium bowl, whisk together flour, baking powder, baking soda and salt.
 Set aside.

-- Add the eggs one at a time, beating well after each addition.
+- In a large mixing bowl, cream together the butter and sugar until light and fluffy.
+Add the eggs one at a time, beating well after each addition.
 Beat in the vanilla extract.

 - In a medium sized bowl, whisk together 1/2 cup champagne and 1/2 cup sour cream (mixture will fizz and bubble a little).